TheLegendOfMataNui/VS-OSI/README.md

 `OSIProject.Tasks` - The library that holds the MSBuild tasks for compiling OSI material.

-`OSIProject.DebugServer` - The SAGE Hookmod that hooks the game's OSI virtual machine an provides debugging capabilities.
+`OSIProject.DebugServer` - The SAGE Hookmod that hooks the game's OSI virtual machine and provides debugging capabilities.

+`OSIProject.DebugInterop` - The .NET classes for attaching to a debug server.